eugenetriguba/lirc/README.rst

 This is a python package that allows you to interact with the daemon in the `Linux Infrared Remote Control <https://lirc.org>`_ package.
-By interacting with the daemon, it allows you to programmatically send IR signals from a computer.
+By interacting with this daemon, it allows you to programmatically send IR signals from a computer.

 This package is for emitting IR signals, but it does not support listening to